cjesse01/myfiles1/README.md

 ##READ/SHAPE TRAINing data files in ./UCI HAR Dataset/train
 ###A) Read and Process X_train.txt, the feature values file
-###Read the file into R. Use the featurelist66 vector to subset the 66 columns.
+* Read the file into R. Use the featurelist66 vector to subset the 66 columns.
 Use the feature66 dataframe to name the 66 columns.
 Create a record tracer, recTRACER, that can be used in joins and for sorting back to the original row order where needed.
-###Result: dataframe: X_wID, 7352 rows x 67 cols, recTRACER and 66 features
+* Result: dataframe: X_wID, 7352 rows x 67 cols, recTRACER and 66 features

 ###B) Read and Process y_train.txt, the activity map for X_train.txt
-###Read the file into R. Create a record tracer, recTRACER, that can be used in joins and for sorting back to the original row order where needed.
-Use the activity dataframe to marry activity description, activityDESC, to each row of y_*.txt via activityNBR.
+* Read the file into R. Create a record tracer, recTRACER, that can be used in joins and for sorting back to the original row order where needed.
+Use the activity dataframe to marry activity description, activityDESC, to each row of y_.txt via activityNBR.
-###Result: dataframe: y_wID3,  7352 rows x 3 cols, recTRACER, activityNBR, activityDESC
+* Result: dataframe: y_wID3,  7352 rows x 3 cols, recTRACER, activityNBR, activityDESC

 ###C) Read and Process subject_train.txt, the subject map for X_train.txt
-###Read the file into R. Create a record tracer, recTRACER, that can be used in joins and for sorting back to the original row order where needed.
+* Read the file into R. Create a record tracer, recTRACER, that can be used in joins and for sorting back to the original row order where needed.
-###Result: dataframe: subject_wID, 7352 rows x 2 cols, recTRACER and subjectNBR
+* Result: dataframe: subject_wID, 7352 rows x 2 cols, recTRACER and subjectNBR

 ###D) Create the FINAL TRAIN DATA SET
-###Merge the dataframes subject_wID, y_wID3, and X_wID via the recTRACER.
+* Merge the dataframes subject_wID, y_wID3, and X_wID via the recTRACER.
-###Add a column subjectgroup that has the value "TRAIN" for every record.
+* Add a column subjectgroup that has the value "TRAIN" for every record.
-###Result: dataframe: traindatafinal, 7352 rows x 71 cols, subjectgroup, recTRACER, subjectNBR, activityNBR, activityDESC, and 66 feature columns
+* Result: dataframe: traindatafinal, 7352 rows x 71 cols, subjectgroup, recTRACER, subjectNBR, activityNBR, activityDESC, and 66 feature columns

 ##READ/SHAPE TESTing data files in ./UCI HAR Dataset/test
 ###Steps E), F), G), H) are a repeat of Steps A), B), C), D), respectively, but for the test files.
-###Result: dataframe: testdatafinal, 2947 rows x 71 cols, subjectgroup (set to "TEST"), recTRACER, subjectNBR, activityNBR, activityDESC, and the 66 feature columns.
+* Result: dataframe: testdatafinal, 2947 rows x 71 cols, subjectgroup (set to "TEST"), recTRACER, subjectNBR, activityNBR, activityDESC, and the 66 feature columns.

-##merge the Test and Train data frames
+##MERGE the TEST and TRAIN data frames
 ###I) Combine the TRAIN and TEST data into one Tidy Data Set
-###This is the FIRST tidy data set, the result of a simple rbind() of the traindatafinal and testdatafinal dataframes.
+* This is the FIRST tidy data set, the result of a simple rbind() of the traindatafinal and testdatafinal dataframes.
 Write it out to the WD as a csv.
-###Result: ./tidydata1.csv, 10299 rows x 71 cols, as expected.
+* Result: ./tidydata1.csv, 10299 rows x 71 cols, as expected.
-###This is a "short and wide" tidy data set.
+* This is a "short and wide" tidy data set.
 The combination of subjectNBR, activityNBR (or activityDESC), and recTRACER uniquely identifies a row.

 ###J) Create a SECOND tidy data set from tidydata1
-###Read tidydata1.csv into R. Use melt() on the file to get it into a tall skinny format.
-Manipulate the subjectNBR and activityDESC columns into new column, subjectNBR_activityDESC, for use with dcast() to get the means on all 66 features.
-Use melt() again to make the means file tall and skinny.
-Use colSplit() on subjectNBR_activityDESC column to break back into its components.
-Spot check the calculation for some test cases to ensure process is correct.
+* Read tidydata1.csv into R.
+* Use melt() on the file to get it into a tall skinny format.
+* Manipulate the subjectNBR and activityDESC columns into new column, subjectNBR_activityDESC, for use with dcast() to get the means on all 66 features.
+* Use melt() again to make the means file tall and skinny.
+* Use colSplit() on subjectNBR_activityDESC column to break back into its components.
+* Spot check the calculation for some test cases to ensure process is correct.
 Write the SECOND tidy data set out as tab delimited .txt for COURSERA upload.
-###Result: ./tidydata2.txt, 11880 rows x 4 cols, subjectNBR, activityDESC, featurename, and mean
+* Result: ./tidydata2.txt, 11880 rows x 4 cols, subjectNBR, activityDESC, featurename, and mean
-###This is a "tall and skinny" tidy data set, so row count 11880 is 30 (subjects) x 6 (activities) x 66 (features).
-The combination of subjectNBR, activityNBR, and featurename uniquely identifies a row in tidydata2.
-The mean column is the average feature value, across all rows of tidydata1, for a particular subjectNBR and ativityDESC.
+* tidydata2.txt is a "tall and skinny" tidy data set, so row count 11880 is 30 (subjects) x 6 (activities) x 66 (features).
+* The combination of subjectNBR, activityNBR, and featurename uniquely identifies a row in tidydata2.
+**The mean column is the average feature value, across all rows of tidydata1, for a particular subjectNBR and ativityDESC.